nmasur/bee/README.md

 Run `bee`.

-First, input all of the letters in the puzzle, including the required letter.
+First, input all of the letters in the puzzle, with or without the required letter.

 ```
 Letters: abcdefg